Getting started with the OS1 Platform

 - In the Email field, enter the email address of the team member you wish to invite.
 Once you’ve entered the email, you can assign a role to your new team member.
 To do this, select either Admin or Developer from the Role dropdown.

-- After assigned the role, click Send Invite.
+- After assigning the role, click Send Invite.

 Your invited team member will receive an email with a link to create an account on the OS1 platform.